 Flavors: Change up the flavors as you see fit.
 Add hoisin sauce, rice vinegar etc. Or instead of an Asian-style sauce, you could adapt it with balsamic vinegar + fresh thyme or other herbs.

 Rice or quinoa: Serve this dish as is, or pair it with cooked brown rice or quinoa.

-Protein: Enjoy this alongside some Easy Baked Tofu, tempeh, vegan chicken tenders, etc.
+Protein: You can also enjoy this with a protein like Easy Baked Tofu, tempeh, vegan chicken tenders, etc.

-Garnish: We also like to top our bowl with sesame seeds before serving.
+Garnish: We like to top our bowl with sesame seeds before serving.

 Store leftovers in an airtight container in the refrigerator.
 We find they keep about about 3-4 days.
 Simply reheat in the microwave when ready to enjoy.

 - 1 Tbsp. toasted sesame oil (*see oil-free option below)

 - 2 tsp. sesame seeds for garnish